content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/sql/6-sql-data-types-and-categories.md

 **![](media/b4ac16a4fb94ef74a511c60e9908192a.png)**

-## 2.1 Defining Database Structures
+## 3.1 Defining Database Structures

--   **Data Definition Language, DDL,** is the part of SQL that allows a database user to create and restructure database objects, such as the creation or the deletion of a table.
+-   **Data Definition Language, DDL,** changes the structure of the table like creating a table, deleting a table, altering a table, etc.
+-   All the command of DDL are auto-committed that means it permanently save all the changes in the database.
 -   Some of the most fundamental DDL commands

 CREATE TABLE